BoyCook/GitAll/README.md

 ## Prerequisites

-GitAll is a node.js app so http://nodejs.org will be required.
+* GitAll is a node.js app so http://nodejs.org will be required.
+* You may want to increase the number of file descriptors allowed `ulimit -n 10000`